suapapa/arscons/README.md

 # Arscons : scons script for Arduino

-build & upload Arduino sketch on cmdline with scons!
+build & upload Arduino sketch on the command line with scons!

 - No java needed!
 - Use Arduino IDE's conf. so, all board which supported by Arduino supported by arscons.